IPL-UV/xarrayvideo/README.md

 ## Paper

-If you find this library useful, please cite the accompanying paper:
+If you find this library useful, please consider citing the accompanying paper:
 ```
 TODO
 ```